jdyeakel/jdyeakel.github.io/index.md

 ### Life & Environmental Sciences @ UC-Merced

 > ## ~News~
+> *01/25/19*: New paper on incorporating space into models of ecological interactions by recent postdoctoral fellow J.P.
+Gibert (now at Duke)!
+From Laplacian matrices to Turing bifurcations @ [Theoretical Ecology](https://link.springer.com/article/10.1007/s12080-018-0403-2).
+A link to the [pdf](http://jdyeakel.github.io/publications/Gibert_Theor._Ecol._2019.pdf).
 > *04/02/18*: Our contribution to the [themed issue on Collective Movement](http://rstb.royalsocietypublishing.org/content/373/1746) has come out in *Philosophical Transactions of the Royal Society B: Biological Sciences*!
 We explore the eco-evolutionary impacts of collective movement in salmonid populations.
 [Check it out here](http://rstb.royalsocietypublishing.org/content/373/1746/20170018).
 > <br>
 > *02/13/18*: Excited to annouce our new paper in *Nature Communications*: [Dynamics of starvation and recovery predict extinction risk and both Damuth's law and Cope's rule](https://www.nature.com/articles/s41467-018-02822-y)